 The apostle Peter perhaps says it best: “continue to grow in the grace and knowledge of our Lord.”
 (2 Peter 3:18) That really is what spiritual formation is all about at Point University.
 It doesn’t matter where you start – but it does matter where we are headed!

-These small groups are led by faculty and staff and meet on or off campus at various times during the week.
+Led by Point faculty and staff, these groups meet for 30 minutes each week for encouragement and inspiration.
 All students are encouraged to be a part of such groups.
-Adventure Groups typically meet at 1:00 p.m. on Wednesdays, where there is a vacant time slot in the academic schedule.
-Adventure Groups provide a wide variety of topics, lessons and discussion points for our students and often share meals together, participate in projects, etc.
+Formation Groups provide a wide variety of topics, lessons and discussion points for our students and often share meals together, participate in projects, etc.

 As a Christian body, members of the Point University community strive to live and interact with others in ways which are informed by our relationship with Jesus Christ.
 As such, the expectation for all Point students is that they will behave in ways which reflect this standard, moving toward greater levels of maturity, supporting transformational community and being open to spiritual formation in Christ.
 The Point University Honor Code has been created to inform this process and addresses all areas of Student Life, including standards of student conduct and disciplinary procedures.
 If you have any questions about the Honor Code, please contact Student Life.